 Represented companies in connection with intellectual property disputes, including: GigOptix, Inc. v.
 Optomai, Inc., et al. (Santa Clara County Superior Court) in which we obtained a successful settlement for GigOptix against former employees and their companies for misappropriating GigOptix's trade secrets for semiconductor products; Advanced Fibre Communications, Inc. v.
 Calix Networks, Inc. (District Court, Travis County, Texas), in which we obtained a defense verdict for Calix following a court trial in connection with alleged misappropriation of trade secrets by former employees; Alcatel v.
 Calix Networks, Inc. (Sonoma County Superior Court), in which Calix successfully defended against claims that approximately 40 former Alcatel employees misappropriated trade secrets in developing a competing telecommunications product; Phase Metrics v.
 Magnetic Recording Solutions, Inc. (U.S. District Court, N.D.
 Cal.), in which the client, Phase Metrics, obtained a two year injunction for copyright infringement and misappropriation of trade secrets, preventing former employees and their new company from competing against Phase Metrics; Liquid Environmental Solutions of Texas v.
 U.S. Oil Recovery (Harris County, Texas), in which the client successfully pursued claims of misappropriation of trade secrets and breach of confidentiality agreements against former employees and their new company; Sarkissian Mason v.
-Enterprise Holdings, Inc. (U.S. District Court, S.D.N.Y.) in which we were defending Enterprise against claims of misappropriation of confidential and trade secret information, which was upheld following an appeal to the Second Circuit Court of Appeals.
+Enterprise Holdings, Inc. (U.S. District Court, S.D.N.Y.) in which we obtained summary judgment in favor of Enterprise against claims of misappropriation of confidential and trade secret information, which was upheld following an appeal to the Second Circuit Court of Appeals.
 Doug has handled dozens of cases involving alleged trade secret misappropriation in industries such as trucking, financial services, wood products, medical device, and computer-aided design.